Sandhi phenomena in Spanish

 2. The intonational phrase

-individual word boundaries are erased.
-In other words, each of the sequences Cuando llegaron los bomberos and no había nada que hacer would be pronounced as if it were a single word.
+Within the intonational phrase individual word boundaries are erased.
+In other words, each of the sequences Cuando llegaron los bomberos and no había nada que hacer would be pronounced as a single continuous unit.
+In a phonetic transcription vertical bars (or pipes), can be used to indicate the boundaries between intonational phrases:

 Cuando llegaron los bomberos – no había nada que hacer.